CogStack/cogstack-platform-toolkit/docs/platform/deployment/reference/docker-compose/_index.md

 ## Note
 :::{tip}
-We are actively working on moving away from docker compose and VMs.
-Instead we plan to primarily support deployment on Kubernetes and Helm.
+We are actively working on moving away from docker compose and VMs as the primary way of doing production deployments.
+Instead we plan to focus more on deployment with Kubernetes and Helm.

-Many of the exsigint project instructions will still show how to use docker compose to bring up standalone instances.
+Many of the existing project instructions in github for CogStack will still show how to use docker compose to bring up standalone instances.
 :::

 ## How to run